 This is basically the opposite type of IP address to a shared Internet Protocol, and it has various benefits for developers of large websites, huge corporations and people looking to run intensive experiments on their hosting.

-Because this single Internet Protocol address is assigned to a single website, it means far more resources - such as processing power and Random Access Memory (or RAM) - is available to just that one server.
+Because this single Internet Protocol address is assigned to a single website, it means far more resources - such as processing power and Random Access Memory (or RAM) - are available to just that one server.

 Let’s compare that to a shared Internet Protocol address.
 On a shared IP, you basically distribute out the server’s resources between all the websites that are being hosted.
 With a dedicated IP, on the other hand, all the resources go straight to you as you aren't sharing with any other websites.

 Understandably, this has many advantages for large businesses.
-For example, a major retailer with a huge ecommerce store may need a dedicated Internet Protocol address, and that can be for many reasons.
+For example, a major retailer with a huge eCommerce store may need a dedicated Internet Protocol address, and that can be for many reasons.

 But the advantages of using a dedicated Internet Protocol, address over a shared one go way beyond just the speed of internet connection and the ability to deal with HTTP requests at a faster rate and greater capacity.